Treating Breast Cancer with Innovation, Compassion and Success.

 Each breast center must undergo a rigorous evaluation and review of its performance and compliance with NAPBC standards.
 To maintain accreditation, centers must monitor compliance with NAPBC on an ongoing basis, and undergo an onsite review every three years.

-The Comprehensive Blood & Cancer Center (CBCC) Breast Health Center was the first cancer center in the San Joaquin Valley to have been accredited by the NAPBC and continues to maintain its accreditation, ensuring that you are provided the highest level of care available in the United States.
+The CBCC Breast Health Center was the first cancer center in the San Joaquin Valley to have been accredited by the NAPBC and continues to maintain its accreditation, ensuring that you are provided the highest level of care available in the United States.